dzazy/Some-shit/Single cell analysis shits - 10X cellranger count output.md

       AAACCCAAGAAGAAAC-1
       ...
       barcodes file has 1 column
-      1.Droplet barcodes(e.g.'AAACCCAAGAAACCCA-1' is barcode of one droplet)
+      1.Droplet barcode sequence(e.g.'AAACCCAAGAAACCCA-1' is barcode of one droplet)